codeoverflow-org/nodecg-io-docs/docs/samples/tiane.md

     Make sure `websocket` is either set to `enabled` or `secure` and set a port of your desire.

-4. In the NodeCG dashboard, create a new TIANE service instance using the left upper menu.
+4. In the NodeCG dashboard, create a new TIANE service instance.

-5. Enter address of the TIANE-Server
+5. Enter address of the TIANE-Server.

-    The created instance should be automatically selected, if not select it in the upper left menu.
 Enter host and port you just set in `server/TIANE_config.json` in this format:

     ```json
     {